joshuaautawi/tebengan/README.md

 ### Compiles and hot-reloads for development
 npm run dev / node server.js
+Please import Tebengan.postman_collection.json file into your postman if you want to try it postman
 ## API Reference

 #### Get all Trips With Pagination